MadniAbdulWahab/daily4u-site/README.md

 docs/screenshots/
 ```

 This README includes **section-level screenshots** to document the homepage composition.
-Blog screenshots are intentionally skipped as requested.
+Blog screenshots are intentionally skipped.

 > Note: If you do not yet have a specific section screenshot, you can add it later and keep the same filename.